nazmulidris/developerlife.com/_posts/2021-03-09-mechanical-keyboard-review.md

 layer like Fn or Mod, or just other individual keys (both of which I have done) but these keys are so frequently used in GNOME that it would make sense to have them as dedicated keys.
 UHK makes modules and they have a module that adds a few keys (that I have on order) which I hope will address this shortcoming.

-The second is that I have with this keyboard is that if you double tap the Fn or Mod keys, they lock.
-And you are in that layer until you unlock (by pressing the key that got you into that layer in the first place).
-This can be really annoying when accidentally double pressing these layer keys.
-Fortunately, the keyboard does have very prominent status indicator where you can see if a layer is currently active.
-This display area is great, since it also tells you when UHK Agent app is connected 👍.

 ## Remapping keys and configuring keyboards